abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 in the present moment.

-Bringing the mind to the present moment is hard work, because, over the years, we have pursued the habit of creating time, so that now this habit has great momentum and it keeps pushing us into the past and future.
+Bringing the mind to the present moment is hard work, because, over the years, we have pursued the habit of creating time so that now this habit has great momentum and it keeps pushing us into the past and future.
 As a result, we could say, it takes a real “balancing act” to overcome that momentum—to bring ourselves back to a place that is centered and balanced in the present moment.
 Doing this is a matter of balance rather than effort.

 When we see clearly, we know that there’s only the present moment.
 That’s all there has ever been.
 It takes commitment and determination to see this and take it seriously.
 There is no worldly benefit to be gained from returning to the present.
 No one knows if we are in the present moment or not.
-No one will praise us for it and we won’t get any money for it—we don’t get anything worldly out of it at all.
+No one will praise us for it, and we won’t get any money for it—we don’t get anything worldly out of it at all.
 But by continuing to return the mind to the present moment, we can eliminate having to bear the weight of the whole saṃsāric universe on our shoulders.
 No